 Salmon-crested cockatoos are rare in the wild, but they’re easy to get hold of in captivity due to breeding programs.
 They need space inside and outside their cage.

-They can become needy and commonly become one-person birds.
+They can become needy, one-person birds.

 Scarlet Macaws

-Their plumage is predominantly bright red, but they also have light blue rump and tail feathers, darker blue feathers on the tail end and wings, and yellow feathers on the upper wings.
+They also have light blue rump and tail feathers, darker blue feathers on the tail end and wings, and yellow feathers on the upper wings.

 Some scarlet macaws also have a gold tint on their tail flight feathers.